BIOGRAPHY Judith Haustein

 In her early twenties her ever-growing interest in Jazz harmony and improvisation lead Judith to study Music in England.
 As part of her BA Jazz studies in London under Stuart Hall, Eddie Parker and Nikki Iles she started to engage intensively with modal harmony and Brazilian music.

-Since 2010 she is based in Stuttgart free-lancing as a composer for film and media, but has also been working as an arranger, choir conductor and singing teacher.
+Since 2010 she is based in Stuttgart free-lancing as a composer for film and media, but has also been working as an arranger, choir conductor and vocal coach.

 Through her current work as a producer and arranger she has become increasingly familiar with vocal and orchestral arrangements and is now also incorporating such elements into her